nkher/girvan-newman-algorithm/CommunityStructureDetection/EnronFile300.md

 Step 5: Put the data files into hdfs
 --------------------------------------

 After step 1 you a have fresh clone of the repo.
 You must cd into the CommunityStructureDetection folder and execute the following commands.

 hadoop fs -mkdir Input_EnronSample

-hadoop fs -put EnronSample300/key_enron_300 Input_EnronSample/

 hadoop fs -put EnronSample300/enron_sample_300.txt Input_EnronSample/

+This way you out your files into hdfs.

 Note: